deltaDAO/mvg-portal/content/pages/privacy/en.md

 **6.1 Cookies**

-A cookie is a small file that stores information in your browser.
+A cookie is a small file that stores information on your device.
 Your web browser downloads it on the first visit to a website.
 The next time you open this website with the same device, the cookie and the information stored in it are either sent back to the website that created it (first-party cookie) or sent to another website it belongs to (third-party cookie).
 This enables the website to detect that you have opened it previously with this browser and, in some cases, to vary the displayed content.
-Some cookies are necessary for making websites work, and others are used for enhancing your experience on the visited website.
-Cookies can also be used for marketing and analytics purposes.

 Web storage (local storage and session storage) has similar functionality to cookies.

-Our portal demonstrator uses cookies and your web storage to remember your page preferences, enable functionalities and to enhance your user experience.
-You have the option of disabling cookies and deleting cookies and web storage from your computer's hard disk at any time in your browser settings.
+On our portal demonstrator we are using local storage enabling you to use our portal demonstrator features.
+You can find more information about our use of cookie and web storage in our [**Cookie Policy**](/cookies/en).

 **6.2 Analytics**